 Shalala Amirjanova, an activist with Sapari, a Georgia-based women’s rights organisation, told OC Media that no major organisation or public figures speak about LGBT topics publicly in ethnic-minority areas and that there are no Azerbaijani language organisations willing to do such work.

 ‘Unfortunately, even open-minded, educated members of the community have a negative attitude toward LGBT+ issues and do not do any social work on this topic among their community.’

-The Equality Movement is a Tbilisi-based organisation that defends queer rights and promotes healthy integration of queer people into society in Georgia.
-Ira Silanteva, the representative of the organisation, told OC Media that they did not have a project or research regarding queer ethnic Azerbaijanis.
+The Equality Movement is a Tbilisi-based organisation that defends queer rights and promotes the healthy integration of queer people into society in Georgia.
+Ira Silanteva, a representative of the organisation, told OC Media that they did not have a project or research regarding queer ethnic Azerbaijanis.

 ‘A few ethnic Azerbaijani LGBTIQ+ people contacted our organisation for support’, Silanteva said.
 ‘We will think about what we can do about this topic.’